A young child and therapist inside a therapy room, using a visual aid to support Positive Behaviour Support goals under NDIS.

 The scope of PBS is very helpful for people with developmental disabilities who get NDIS support.
 People who show challenging behaviours can learn new ways to react.
 With PBS, they also get ideas that help them improve their social skills and how they talk to others.
 This is good for a child who is having a hard time at school or an adult who wants to have more order in daily routines.
 PBS gives them tools to make life better in a real way.

 Families get a lot out of this too.
 They have easier times in their day and better understand the behaviour of loved ones.
 This experience helps family members take part by using the same universal supports and support steps at home.
 This helps the person become more sure of themselves and gain independence.
 Teachers and caregivers can also use PBS.
+Your behaviour support practitioner Liverpool will liaise with teachers to keep strategies consistent.
 It lets them work together to help with behaviour in open and welcoming places.
 This makes PBS very special and helpful for many people.

 What Makes PBS Different from Other Behaviour Strategies?